As a student with disabilities, you face unique considerations as you plan for college. These steps will help you through the process:

 Step 2: Explore your career options

-- Ask your school counselor or school transition specialist about career interest inventories and a vocational assessment to help you identify your career interests.
+- Ask your school counselor and IEP manager about career interest inventories and a vocational assessment to help you identify your career interests.
 Ask how your learning needs may influence these career areas.

-- Discuss career options with your parents, friends, and people working in jobs that interest you.
+- Discuss career options with your parents/guardians and people working in jobs that interest you.
 Look into job shadowing, attend local career fairs, and explore volunteer opportunities in your areas of interest.

 - Become involved in extracurricular activities.
-Volunteer and paid work can teach responsibility, reliability and teamwork.
-A part-time job is also a good way to earn money for college.
-Track your activities using the Activities Resume.
+Volunteer and paid work can teach responsibility, reliability, and teamwork.

 - Review the Exploring Careers section for additional career information.